A Modal Decomposition Approach to Topological Wave Propagation: Introduction

 The unique topological characteristics of QVH systems has recently instigated an interest in topological-based wave control.
 For instance, predicting and controlling the wave propagation along QVH interfaces can enable applications such as wave field focusing~\cite{Zhuo2021} and route reconfiguration~\cite{Tian2020}.
-Moreover, there has been an emergence of interest in the optimization of these systems from a perspective of Berry curvature~\cite{Du2020,Chen2021,Christiansen2019} and effective topological bandwidth~\cite{Du2020,Zhang2020,Ma2021}.
+Moreover, there has been an emergence of interest in the optimization of these systems from a perspective of energy localization~\cite{Du2020,Chen2021,Christiansen2019} and effective topological bandwidth~\cite{Du2020,Zhang2020,Ma2021}.
 However, these studies rely on the dispersion characteristics of ideal infinite systems to determine the performance criteria.
 In practice, topological systems are finite in nature, and there is certainly a degree of error introduced due to the truncation of the infinite system.
 Moreover, these approaches consider a single point in frequency on the dispersion curves.
 For traveling wave systems, however, the spectrum of the excitation cannot be captured by a single frequency since a wave packet typically excites the topological wave.
 Wave packet excitations are proportional to a Gaussian curve in Fourier space with a finite bandwidth due to the Fourier uncertainty principle, and this will undoubtedly cause theoretical predictions based on a single point of the infinite band behavior to deviate when the finite system is analyzed.
-Hence, it is logical to look at the modal spectrum of the finite system to uncover the dynamics from a perspective of modal superposition and gain insight to the finite system behavior.
-To this point, the authors are unaware of any such studies in the current literature.